Salmon River Watershed Management Plan

 Critical Success Factors

-The Partnership aggressively investigated what the community wanted in the watershed.
-A fair amount of time was spent in exploring the concept of shared management and in identifying what the various stakeholders expected from the Partnership.
+The partnership aggressively investigated what the community wanted in the watershed.
+A fair amount of time was spent in exploring the concept of shared management and in identifying what the various stakeholders expected from the partnership.
 The stage was set for deliberative dialogue to occur on the key issues challenging the sustainability of the watershed.

 What Worked?

-The initial enthusiasm of the key people that bought the partnership together was crucial in starting and maintaining the process, and the leadership of Peter Scales, and his links between the township and the SWRMP (the deterioration of which caused his departure in 1997).
+The initial enthusiasm of the key people that brought the partnership together was crucial in starting and maintaining the process, and the leadership of Peter Scales, and his links between the township and the SWRMP (the deterioration of which caused his departure in 1997).

 Early successes in the Salmon River watershed resulted from the setting the goals, and achieving them.
 This resulted in public interest as something was seen to be being done.
-As the relationship between the stakeholders deteriorated in the late 1990s and early 2000s public interest waned as more community linked members dropped out of the process and less tangible work was achieved.
+As the relationship between the stakeholders deteriorated, in the late 1990s and early 2000s, public interest waned as more community linked members dropped out of the process and less tangible work was achieved.

 What Didn't Work?

-This lack of enforcement spurred the creation of the Salmon River Enhancement Society in 1995.
-Several founding members of the group who had been active in SRWMP found that there was a need for a separate citizens group which could work with the government agencies but would also increase public involvement and lobby the government agencies when appropriate.
+This lack of enforcement spurred the creation of the Salmon River Enhancement Society, in 1995.
+Several founding members of the group who had been active in SRWMP found that there was a need for a separate citizens group, which could work with the government agencies, but would also increase public involvement and lobby the government agencies when appropriate.

 - The process was superseded by a fisheries/farmers conflict over the role of the floodplain.
 The fisheries wanted to maintain habitat integrity, the farmers wasted to construct flood defences.
-This led to the Town of Langley acting as mediator between Federal and Provincial agencies and the time and resources available to other elements of the plan were lost.
+This led to the Town of Langley acting as mediator between federal and provincial agencies and the time and resources available to other elements of the plan were lost.

 Financial Costs and Funding Sources